Skip to main content

 4. Verify the checkout page loads with QR code

-5. Test payment using OpenNode testnet
+5. Test payment using your provider's testnet (Strike sandbox or OpenNode dev environment)

 Troubleshooting